pdkit/pdkit/README.rst

     >>> speed_of_gait = gp.speed_of_gait(ts)
     >>> step_regularity, stride_regularity, walk_symmetry = gp.walk_regularity_symmetry(ts)

-where, filename is the data path to load, by default in the cloudUPDRS format.
+where, `filename` is the data path to load, by default in the CloudUPDRS format.

 FINGER TAPPING
 **************